MateoMat/PHARMA_WEEKLY_SELL_OUT_ESTIMATION/README.md

     * 2.Cleaning and transforming
     * 3.Joining External to Internal Data
 * [03.Data preprocessing - stage 2 :](https://github.com/MateoMat/PHARMA_WEEKLY_SELL_OUT_ESTIMATION/tree/master/03.Data%20preprocessing%20-%20stage%202)

-    * Verification and qualification of products for models
+    Verification and qualification of products for models
+    * 1.Removing products that do not have external data
+    * 2.Removing products without obligatory number of observations.

 ## Final results